RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 For this exploration of 3-point shooting, we'll implement different NBA shooting datasets found on Kaggle.
 All DataFrames have been cleaned to have no missing or null values (please look into the code to see different processes applied to clean data).

 **Team Statistics Dataset**:
->Mostly comprised of Field Goals made and attempt rates by teams throughout many seasons.
+>Mostly comprised of Field Goals made and attempted rates by teams throughout many seasons.

 **Individual Player Shooting Dataset**:
 >Focuses on providing player shooting rates from different distances on the court.